 Welcome to the Lakes Entrance Fishing Guide.
 Lakes Entrance is a beautiful waterfront town located between Bairnsdale and Orbost.
-A popular holiday destination with a good selection of accommodation, gardens shops and restaurants.
-An all-year-round fishing destination on the east coastline of Victoria.
-Situated on the edge of bass straight and Gippsland lakes.
-With scenic sandy beaches and healthy estuary systems, it’s a lively location only a few hour’s drive from Melbourne.
+It is a popular holiday destination with a good selection of accommodations, gardens, shops, and restaurants.
+Lakes Entrance is an all-year-round fishing destination on the east coastline of Victoria.
+It is situated on the edge of Bass Straight and Gippsland lakes.
+With scenic sandy beaches and healthy estuary systems, it’s a lively location only a few hours’ drive from Melbourne.

-This is an amazing holiday destination for the family that offers plenty to do such as surfing and shopping.
-In terms of fishing, there is a vast range of options and species to be targeted by anglers making lakes entrance a great fishing destination.
-You may choose some of the smaller estuaries or many of the main jetties, or head out by boat.
+This is an amazing holiday destination for the family that offers plenty to do, such as surfing and shopping.
+In terms of fishing, there is a vast range of options and species to be targeted by anglers, making Lake Entrance a great fishing destination.
+You may choose some of the smaller estuaries or many of the main jetties or head out by boat.
+What’s truly amazing about this region is the dusky flathead and kingfish fishing in late December through to late February, which is only getting better and better.

 Become a FishingMad Member